iPhone Won't Turn On on iOS 12.3?－I Tried this Guide And Even I Was Surprised!

 - Confirm your choice and wait for a while as iTunes would restore your device.

 Solution 5: Restore iOS 12.3 iPhone to factory settings in DFU mode (last resort)

 If nothing else would work, then you can also consider this radical approach.
 By putting your device in the DFU (Device Firmware Update) mode, you can reset it to factory settings.
 This can be done by using iTunes.
 The solution will also update your device to a stable iOS 12.3 version.
-While the solution would most likely fix iPhone X/8/7/6 won't turn on, it comes with a catch.
+While the solution would most likely open iPhone X/8/7/6, it comes with a catch.
 All the existing data on your device would be deleted.
 Therefore, you should only consider it as your last resort.